dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcode-element.md

 **Return Value**

-The extended barcode results of the decoded barcode.
+An array of [`DSExtendedBarcodeResult`](auxiliary-iExtendedResult.md) that represents the extended barcode results.

 ### isDPM

-Check if the decoded barcode is DPM.
+Specifies if the decoded barcode is a Direct Part Marking (DPM) code or not.
+DPM codes are read by setting the [`DPMCodeReadingModes`]({{site.dcv_parameters_reference}}barcode-reader-task-settings/dpm-code-reading-modes.html).

 <div class="sample-code-prefix"></div>
 >- Objective-C